SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: List of equations and practical implementation details

-Here the equation for $\psi_{i,l}^\prime$ applies for $2 \leq l \leq \lmax$, and expressions $g_i = g(x_i)$ indexed by $i$ are evaluated with the momentum quadrature point $x = x_i$.
-The reduction to \emph{dimensionless} momenta $x = pc/k_B T$ (the argument of $\exp$ in $f$) is deliberate because it makes numerics more well-defined and the quadrature scheme independent of $m$ and all other cosmological parameters.
+Here, the equations for $\psi_{i,l}^\prime$ hold for $2 \leq l \leq \lmax$, and the $i$-indexed expressions $g_i = g(x_i)$ are evaluated with the momentum quadrature point $x = x_i$.
+The reduction to dimensionless momenta $x = pc/k_B T$ (the argument of $\exp$ in $f$) is deliberate because it makes numerics more well-defined and the quadrature scheme independent of $m$ and all other cosmological parameters.

 SymBoltz automatically computes momentum bins $x_i$ and quadrature weights $W_i$ with $N$-point Gaussian quadrature.
 First, by default, the following substitution is applied to the momentum integral: